 You cannot edit the data stored in a snapshot.

-Snapshots are incremental and automatically compressed, so you can create regular snapshots on a persistent disk faster and at a lower cost than if you regularly created a full image of the disk.
+Snapshots are incremental, so you can create regular snapshots on a persistent disk faster and at a lower cost than if you regularly created a full image of the disk.

 Incremental snapshots work as follows:

 - The first successful snapshot of a persistent disk is a full snapshot that contains all the data on the persistent disk.